railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 Analysis per account
 --------------------

-From an analytic form, click on one of the :guilabel:`REPORTS` buttons to select a report.
+From an `Analytic Account` form, click on one of the :guilabel:`REPORTS` buttons to select a report.
 Open ERP provides the following financial analyses from the analytic accounts (and maybe more, depending on the additional installed modules):